Tyler-OBrien/SuperSites/README.md

 # CloudflareWorkerBundler - Work in Progress (because I can't think of a better name)
 Bundle up an entire directory, and distribute it across Cloudflare's range of products, including embedded in the Worker, KV, and R2!

 This uploads the necessary files & outputs a functional Cloudflare Worker, either using Hono, the web framework/router, or Vanilla, just processing the normal fetch event ourselves.
 ## Why
 * If you don't have assets over KV/Cloudflare Page's limit of 25 MB, you probably are better off just using Cloudflare Pages, or Worker Sites.
-* If you do have assets over KV's limit, or want to exclusively use R2, or any other price reason, then this allows you to upload a static directory anywhere
+* If you do have assets over KV's limit, or want to exclusively use R2, or KV's pricing is too expensive, then this allows you to upload a static directory anywhere
 * This also lets you (optionally) embed assets inside of the worker itself, base64 encoded.
 The ultimate unnecessary speed boost.
 * Lastly, this optionally supports a "Manifest", keeping track of all old uploads, and removing unused files.
 We use this for avoiding uploading the same file twice, and also to keep assets around for a few versions (MaxManifestCount, default 3), in case your worker deployment goes wrong/worker propagation is slow and your old scripts are still around.
 ## How